chainyo/tensorshare/docs/usage/tensorshare.md

 ```

 !!! tip
-    Here again, the backend can be specified as a string or as a `Backend` Enum value.
+    Again, the backend can be specified as a string or a `Backend` Enum value.
     Check the [Backends](../usage/backends) section for more information.

-Here are some examples of how to deserialize the tensors from a `TensorShare` object in different backends.
+Here are some examples of deserializing the tensors from a `TensorShare` object in different backends.
-You need to have the desired backend installed in your project to be able to deserialize the tensors in it.
+You must have the desired backend installed in your project to deserialize the tensors in it.

 === "Flax"